lightbend/kalix-javascript-sdk/codegen/README.md

 These tests spin up a generated entity alongside the Akka Serverless proxy in a Docker network, and then validate against the published service.
 These tests can take several minutes to run due to the overhead of installing dependencies in a containerised environment, so will only be run when necessary.

 These tests are invoked with the `it:test` SBT task, either on the root project or within one of the subprojects that implements an integration test.

-#### Java

-For `java-gen`, this suite depends on a compatible version of the `akkaserverless-maven-java` codebase to be available.
-By default, this is expected to be a peer to this directory (`../akkaserverless-maven-java`), however this can be configured with the `akkaserverless-maven-java.path` property.

-The suite uses sbt-assembly to build a fat JAR file, and creates a Docker image containing that JAR and the contents of the `akkaserverless-maven-java` directory.
-The Maven plugin is adjusted to use this local JAR for codegen, and then both the archetype and the plugin are installed within the image.

-Each test then is able to invoke the archetype within a Docker container to create a new entity, make any adjustments, and validate requests against an instance of the Akka Serverless proxy.